AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 ### 2. Working resazurin solution

-To prepare the working solution of resazurin, prepare the following to make 2,000 mL prior to each batch of trials.
-Generate into two 1,000 mL bottles.
-This volume includes a little extra to allow for errors in pipetting.
+To prepare the working solution of resazurin, prepare the following to make 1,000 mL prior to each batch of trials.
+This volume includes a little extra to allow for errors in pipetting and testing additional samples.

-- 1,973 mL seawater DI water with Instant Ocean adjusted to approx. 25 ppt)
+- 987 mL seawater DI water with Instant Ocean adjusted to approx. 25 ppt)
-- 4,440 µL (4.44 mL) resazurin stock solution
+- 2,220 µL (2.22 mL) resazurin stock solution
-- 2,000 µL (2 mL) DMSO
+- 1,000 µL (1 mL) DMSO
-- 20 mL antibiotic solution [100x Penn/Strep & 100x Fungizone](https://us.vwr.com/store/product/4648458/null) - this should be frozen in a dark freezer and defrosted before use
+- 10 mL antibiotic solution [100x Penn/Strep & 100x Fungizone](https://us.vwr.com/store/product/4648458/null) - this should be frozen in a dark freezer and defrosted before use

-Use one of the bottles (1,000 mL) to fill sample cups (see below).
-Place the other in an incubator heated to 42°C to pre heat for the stress trial.

 ### 3. Supplies